PurpleKingdomGames/ultraviolet/README.md

 - Pattern matching emulates switch statements, but they are side effecting, not used for setting `val`s.
 - If statements are side effecting and cannot set a variable or function return type.
 - Although Ultraviolet is based on GLSL 300, I've kept `texture2D` and `textureCube` from WebGL 1.0 and it is rewritten to `texture` for WebGL 2.0.
 This allows us to be more specific on the API.
+- Pragma's are going to be dropped for now.